 What was the best advice you ever heard on balance…

+From a mentor/co-worker?
 This is actually advice from one of my closest friends.
 “We all think the hardest time to be a working mom is when your kids are babies.
 But it actually gets harder when they are pre-teens and teens.
 They need us so much more then.”

+From your mother?
 “No job is worth getting sick over.”

+From your spouse?
 “Why don’t you just skip the Christmas cards this year?”
 I get this advice from my husband every year and haven’t taken it yet.
 But, I love the spirit of the advice though, which is to skip unnecessary tasks when you are stressed out.

 From your kids?
 “Sometimes you just need takeout and a Gilmore Girls marathon.”